Singapore-based Raena gets $9M Series A for its pivot to skincare and beauty-focused social commerce – TechCrunch

 They also saw that even though new C2C retail models, like social commerce, are gaining popularity, the beauty industry’s supply chain hasn’t kept up.
 Sellers usually need to order minimum quantities, which makes it harder for people to start their own businesses, Raena co-founder Sreejita Deb told TechCrunch.

 “Basically, you have to block your capital upfront.
-It’s difficult for individual sellers or micro-enterpreneurs to work with the old supply chain and categories like beauty,” she said.
+It’s difficult for individual sellers or micro-entrepreneurs to work with the old supply chain and categories like beauty,” she said.

 Raena decided to pivot to serve those entrepreneurs.
 The company provides a catalog that includes mostly Japanese and Korean skincare and beauty brands.
 For those brands, Raena represents a way to enter new markets like Indonesia, which the startup estimates has $20 billion market opportunity.

-Raena resellers, who are mostly women between 18 to 34-years-old in Indonesia and Malaysia, pick what items they want to feature on their social media accounts.
+Raena resellers, who are mostly women between 18 to 34 years old in Indonesia and Malaysia, pick what items they want to feature on their social media accounts.
 Most use TikTok or Instagram for promotion, and set up online stores on Shopee or Tokopedia.
 But they don’t have to carry inventory.
 When somebody buys a product from a Raena reseller, the reseller orders it from Raena, which ships it directly to the customer.

 This drop-shipping model means resellers make higher margins.
-Since they don’t have to buy their inventory, it also dramatically lowers the barrier to launching a small business.
+Because they don’t have to buy their inventory, it also dramatically lowers the barrier to launching a small business.
 Even though Raena’s pivot to social commerce coincided with the COVID-19 pandemic, Deb said it grew its revenue 50 times between January and December 2020.
 The platform now has more than 1,500 resellers, and claims a 60% seller retention rate after six months on the platform.

 She attributes Raena’s growth to several factors, including the increase in online shopping during lockdowns and people looking for ways to earn additional income during the pandemic.
 While forced to stay at home, people also began spending more time online, especially on the social media platforms that Raena resellers use.